Master of Science in Medicine (Clinical Epidemiology)

 How to apply

 Applications are made directly to the University and assessed by the Faculty.
-On-time applications for the March Semester close on 30 January.
-On-time applications for the July Semester close on the 14th June.
 Please note that late applications will be considered.

 How to apply